-First, don't panic!
+First, don’t panic!
 These frustrating vacillations are affecting every single high school junior across the country, so you are not alone in facing challenges, and admissions officers are 100% aware of that fact.
-These developments are simply a continuation of trends we've already discussed.
+These developments are simply a continuation of the trends we’ve already discussed.

 If you can register to take the SAT this fall, you should still do so because having a good score is always an advantage.
 However, mentally prepare yourself for the possibility that the tests may not happen.
 If that does prove to be the case, don’t worry!
 You won’t be penalized for something that’s completely out of your control.

 Finally, regardless of whether the tests can move forward or not, know that essays, interviews, and recommendation letters are going to matter substantially more than ever before.
 You’ll want to use these application components to stand out among a crowd of applicants that can no longer be as easily thinned by test scores.